tpage99/trpage-dev-portfolio/posts/how-to-make-my-shopify-site-faster.md

 Now, these all have their own metrics to go off of, but the most important thing to note is that these items are all direct indicators of how your website is perceived by your customers.

-## So What Can I Do to Make My Websiter Faster?
+## So What Can I Do to Make My Website Faster?

 There are several different strategies we can employ that will provide a performance boost.
 Shopify already does several things really well for you that are recommended, such as implementing a Content Delivery Network (CDN), ensuring that themes that are approved in the theme store are mobile-friendly, safe-browsing and HTTPS support, and so on.
 However, the caveat to some of this is that there are pieces that are not accessible to store owners or even developers with a traditional Shopify website.
 A good example of this is not being able to fine-tune the CDN or cache, as this is maintained by Shopify and not accessible otherwise.
 So what CAN we do?